themattbirch/Portfolio/src/content/posts/how-ai-help-you-switch-careers.md

 (Take that, college!)

-## Practical Ways AI Can Guide Your Career Transition
+## AI Can Be The Conductor In Your Career Transition

 Let's start with two important concepts: skills assessment and career planning.

-### Modern AI platforms can help you.
+### Chatbots Are Your Friend

 LLMs aren't just a trending topic on social media.
 Chatbots are changing how we live, work and interact with the world around us.

 Here's how they help in the career setting:

-- Analyze your current skill set and identify transferable skills
+- Analyze your current skill set and identify transferable skills.

-- Map out potential career paths based on your experience
+- Map out potential career paths based on your experience.

-- Identify skill gaps and create personalized learning plans
+- Identify skill gaps and create personalized learning plans.

-- Stay updated on industry trends and requirements
+- Stay updated on industry trends and requirements.

-### Learning and Skill Development
+### Learning, Skill Development

 The self-taught route, powered by AI, offers several advantages over traditional education.
 AI can serve as your personal tutor, available 24/7 to create customized learning paths based on your specific needs and goals.